-Rumors Are Silly: The True Love Story of Hugh Jackman and Deborra-Lee Furness - E!
+Hugh Jackman and Deborra-Lee Furness' True Love Story Is More Exciting Than Any Tired Rumor - E!
 Online

 But with her, "I just knew 100 percent...I even knew when she was trying to work out reasons to break up with me...That is grace, as far as I'm concerned."

-It's highly unclear what those could have possibly been, or whether she set down to make a list and literally laughed at how silly she was being, but okay.
+It's highly unclear what those reasons could have possibly been, or whether she set down to make a list and literally laughed at how silly she was being, but okay.

-Furness, who's 13 years old than her husband, explained that, at the time, she simply wasn't looking to get involved with anyone—especially an actor.
+Furness explained that, at the time, she simply wasn't looking to get involved with anyone—especially an actor 13 years her junior.
 (She had actually been living in Los Angeles for some time when, after a visit with a fortune teller who predicted "everything comes into place" if she returned to Australia, she decided to go back home.
 "What have I got to lose?" she remembered thinking.)

 "I had just made my New Year's resolution," the Sydney native also recalled to Cooney on Aussies in Hollywood.
 "I said, 'I am not dating any actors, and definitely not under 30.'
 Meet my husband."

-(Jackman, who's celebrating his 52nd birthday today, told Cagle, however, that he's "literally the adult in the relationship.
-She's just like a little kid.
+That being said, Jackman, who's celebrating his 54th birthday Oct.
+12, told Cagle that he's "literally the adult in the relationship," while his wife is "just like a little kid.
 I'm the [one saying], 'Babe, this is not a legal parking spot.'
-'Oh, come on, Mr. Goody- Goody.'")
+'Oh, come on, Mr. Goody- Goody.'"

-She also broke her rule about not dating co-stars, at least during filming, but she had this persistent 26-year-old falling in love with her and they did have an "instant connection"...
+Furness also broke her rule about not dating co-stars, at least during filming, but she had this persistent 26-year-old falling in love with her and they did have an "instant connection"...

 Jackman said that he was having the "best experience" working with Furness even before they started dating.